 I know what you’re thinking….fantasy football or cricket isn’t exactly new.
 True enough but typically, you get say £50m and pick a squad of county or international superstars.

-Well, forget all that inconvenience…this is a few clicks to hop on the rollercoaster of your very own club’s season, courtesy of a personalised online Fantasy Club Cricket League.
+In just a few clicks, hop on the rollercoaster of your very own club’s season, courtesy of a personalised online Fantasy Club Cricket League.

 If you’re rusty on the notion behind it all…pick your team of players from your club and they’ll score you points according to their performance throughout the season.